Falmouth-Games-Academy/comp140-worksheetA/README.md

 	check random word's likeliness to secret word

-	if word's likeliness exists in an array variable and an array variable at the likleliness level is bigger than 0
+	if word's an array variable at the likleliness level is bigger than 0

+		add word to list of words

 		remove one from an array variable at the likleliness level

 	end if